RobbieRuppel/learning-library/developer-library/apex/low-code-development/4-regen-app.md

     *{Note: Records can be inserted, updated, and deleted directly within the Interactive Grid.
 The wizard generated a list of values for Projects, the Due Date utilizes a pop-up calendar, and the other two fields use text areas to maintain the data directly on the page.}*

 ### **Summary**
-This completes Module 4.
+This completes Lab 4.
 You now know how to utilize the blueprint to load a previous application definition into the Create Application wizard.
 [Click here to navigate to Module 5](5-improving-tasks.md)